 Focus on yourself and not your spouse or lover.
 It’s time to do some soul-searching to discover your part in the situation.

 Falling in love with someone else might have nothing to do with your spouse.

-Your childhood, attachment issues, past relationships, insecurities, and other emotional baggage might have contributed to you seeking emotional fulfillment and attention with someone other than your spouse.
+Your childhood, attachment issues, past relationships, insecurities, and other emotional baggage might have contributed to you seeking emotional fulfillment and attention from someone other than your spouse.

 Address and heal these issues to prevent the same unhealthy pattern from occurring again.

 When you choose growth and self-awareness, you create the possibility of expanding your love and attraction for your spouse or your lover.

 Step #6: Seek Professional Help

 Maybe you’ve read lots of relationship articles filled with conflicting advice.
 You might feel alone, unsure of what to do, and unable to find the answers.
 A therapist or relationship coach may help you make the best decision for your unique relationships and situation.